Audi Sport Quattro (Gr.B)

 Short and sweet – the Sport Quattro

-First used at Corsica 1984 and last at Ivory Coast rally in 1985, the rallye Sport Quattro had the same displacement as the A2 with 2110cc.
-It featured approx 400 hp by 7500 rpms and 460 Nm, with a compression-ratio of 7:1.
+First used at Corsica 1984 and last at Ivory Coast rally in 1985, the rallye Sport Quattro had the same displacement as the A2 with 2110 cm3.
+It featured approx 420 hp at 7500 rpms and 460 Nm, with a compression-ratio of 7:1.

 The rallye version of the Sport Quattro didn’t prove itself highly competitive in the result lists.
-Stig Blomqvist managed to claim the championship title in 1984, a year he clung to the preferred Quattro A2.
-When he took the overall win of Côte d’Ivoire (Ivory Coast) rallye, it was with a jungle prepared short Quattro.
+Stig Blomqvist managed to claim the championship title though in 1984, a year he clung to the preferred Quattro A2 as much as possible.
+When he took his overall win of Côte d’Ivoire (Ivory Coast) rallye, it was indeed with a jungle prepared short Quattro.

 The rallye Sport Quattro would prove itself less successful than the long wheelbase versions, and Audi later replaced it with the more infamous Sport Quattro S1.